RealTschoegl/opensourcebootcamp/terminology/index.markdown

 <p></p>

+<dt><strong>Spiking</strong></dt>

+<dd>Create spike solutions to figure out answers to tough technical or design problems.
+A spike solution is a very simple program to explore potential solutions.
+Build the spike to only addresses the problem under examination and ignore all other concerns.
+Most spikes are not good enough to keep, so expect to throw it away.
+The goal is reducing the risk of a technical problem or increase the reliability of a user story's estimate.</dd>

+<p></p>

 <dt><strong>TDD</strong></dt>

 <dd>Test-driven development (TDD), is an evolutionary approach to development which combines test-first development, where you write a test before you write just enough production code to fulfill that test, and refactoring.</dd>